amor71/LiuAlgoTrader/README.md

 **LiuAlgoTrader** is a scalable, multi-process ML-ready framework for effective algorithmic trading.
 The framework simplify development, testing, deployment, analysis and training algo trading strategies.
-The framework **automatically analyzes** trading sessions, and the analysis may be used to train predictive models.
+The framework **automatically analyzes** trading sessions, hyper-parameters optimization, and the analysis may be used to train predictive models.

 LiuAlgoTrader can run on a laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server